-3.4.8 The wire rope shall be connected to the anchor by means of a chain cable section having a length equal to the distance between the anchor (in stowed for sea position) and the anchor machinery or 12,5 m, whichever is the less; a breaking load of the above chain section shall be not less than the breaking strength of the wire rope.
+3.4.8 The end of each wire rope shall be spliced into a thimble, clamp or socket and connected to the anchor by means of a chain cable section having a length equal to the distance between the anchor (in stowed for sea position) and the anchor machinery or 12,5 m, whichever is the less; a breaking load of the above chain section shall be not less than the breaking strength of the wire rope.
+The chain cable section shall be secured to the wire rope fitting and the anchor shackle by means of joining shackles being equal to the wire ropes in strength.